armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ---
-title: Install Armory Spinnaker in Lightweight Kubernetes (K3s) using Spinnaker Operator
+title: Install Armory in Lightweight Kubernetes (K3s) using the Armory Operator
 linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >
-  For POCs: Use Operator to install Armory Spinnaker in a K3s instance running on an AWS EC2 VM
+  For POCs: Use Armory Operator to install Armory in a K3s instance running on an AWS EC2 VM
 ---

 ## Overview

-This guide walks you through using the [Spinnaker Operator]({{< ref "operator" >}}) to install **Armory Spinnaker** in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
+This guide walks you through using the [Armory Operator]({{< ref "operator" >}}) to install Armory in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
 The environment is for POCs and development only.
 It is **not** meant for production environments.

-See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Spinnaker using the Spinnaker Operator in a regular Kubernetes installation.
+See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Spinnaker using the Armory Operator in a regular Kubernetes installation.

+If you want to install open source Spinnaker, use the open source [Spinnaker Operator](https://github.com/armory/spinnaker-operator) instead of the Armory Operator.

 ## Prerequisites
-[

 * Know how to create a VM in AWS [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)
 * Be familiar with [AWS IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)
+* You are familiar with [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which use custom resources to manage applications and their components
+* You understand the concept of [managing Kubernetes resources using manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)

 ## Create an AWS EC2 instance